dzaridis/simplatab-machine-learning-automator/README.md

 - **Required Python Libraries**: `scikit-learn`, `pandas`, `numpy`, `matplotlib`, `xgboost`, `shap`, `featurewiz`

 ## Run as Desktop app
-Download the Desktop app from [here](https://app.box.com/s/qlxlhfbiu001n9bf7les0ptupp0h5mzm)
+Download the Desktop app from [here](Simplatab-Setup-1.0.0.exe)
-1. Unzip the app_exe file
+1. Run the .Exe to install it
-2. Go to **app_exe\Simplatab\dist\Simplatab-win32-x64** subfolder
-3. Double-Click the **Simplatab.exe**
+2. Open Docker Desktop
 IMPORTANT NOTE.
 You need to have docker desktop installed on your PC
-Download it from here [Docker](https://www.docker.com/products/docker-desktop/)
+Download it from here
+[Docker](https://www.docker.com/products/docker-desktop/)

 There you need to define input folder with the data (Read [Data Requirements](#requirements-for-the-Data)) and the output folder which will be empty